FCS Kickoff: History

 The 2020 edition, which saw Central Arkansas defeat Austin Peay, was the first since ESPN took ownership of the event that did not feature an Alabama school.

 The game would not be held in 2021 due to the COVID-19 pandemic.
 When the game returned in 2022, it would not be sponsored by Guardian Credit Union and would only be known as the FCS Kickoff.

 2022 would feature Jacksonville State's third appearance in the Week 0 game as they took on the Stephen F. Austin Lumberjacks.
 The Gamecocks would win 42–17 as the game ended prematurely with 13:18 left in the 4th quarter due to weather.

 The 2023 rendition would feature the Mercer Bears and the North Alabama Lions.
 The Bears would defeat the Lions 17–7.
 The game was also the second FCS Kickoff game to feature a weather delay as lightning would halt play for 76 minutes in the 3rd quarter.

 The Lions would return in 2024 to face off against Southeast Missouri State.
 The Lions would once again fall as they were defeated by the Redhawks 37–15.

 The 2025 edition was a matchup of UC Davis Aggies and Mercer Bears.
 The Aggies were leading 23–17 with 7:46 remaining in the fourth quarter before the first lightning strike hit.
 Due to rain and intermittent lightning that continued to move through Montgomery, the game was declared a no contest, with all statistics voided.

+In 2026, the FCS Kickoff will revert to being played on college campuses after ten years at the Cramton Bowl.